No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

-Practical environments are non-stationary since they typically consist of other learning agents, and the learning of one agent affects that of the other agents.
+Practical environments are non-stationary since they typically consist of other learning agents, and the learning of one agent affects that of the others.
 Moreover, the costs are naturally correlated over time.
-Hence, guarantees for stochastic environments are not strong enough.
-Proving regret bounds against an adversary evaluates the robustness of a learning algorithm, regardless of whether an actual malicious adversary exists or not.
-Following the same reasoning, proving regret bounds with adversarial delays evaluates the robustness of the algorithm to non-stationary delays.
-Different algorithms can behave differently while facing delays.
-Since delays could be difficult to quantify and implicit to the decision-maker, a natural question is whether the most widely used online learning algorithms are robust to delays.
-As such, our goal is not to suggest new algorithms but rather to show the encouraging result that the widely used algorithms are naturally robust to delays, provided with the right tuning.
+Hence, guarantees for stochastic environments are not strong enough for multi-agent environments.
+Instead, we consider cost sequences that are chosen by an adversary that knows the agent's algorithm.
+Proving regret bounds against an adversary certifies the robustness of a learning algorithm, regardless of whether an actual malicious adversary exists or not.
+Following the same reasoning, proving regret bounds with adversarial delays certifies the robustness of an algorithm to non-stationary delays.